cecom/pomutils/README.md

 followed by the configuration.
 If you want to write your own rule, have a look at the implemented ones and perhaps send a pull request to merge it ;-)

-Currently im working on a third rule where version conflicts in dependencies can be resolved.

 After you wrote your ruleset configuration file, add it to your git project *somewhere* and change the `driver` entry in your `.git/config`, e.g.:

 ```